“Hey, Tony. This is Hank and I am returning your call. What’s on your mind?” Hank led off without preamble.

 Tony was crossing the room like a bulldozer before three of the supporting cast-members picked up on the fact that their star actor was about to be flattened.
 They were able to deflect and calm-down the VERY angry Tony, but it had been a close thing.

-Hank had been one of the three actors and immense respect for Tony’s physical strength but was leery of Tony’s judgment.
+Hank had been one of the three supporting actors and had gained an immense respect for Tony’s physical strength but was still leery of Tony’s judgment.

 “’Livy, my oldest daughter is going to school up in Paris” Tony led off.
 “Some boys locked her in a room and she had a panic attack.”